Jewels of Elizabeth II: Diamond Maple Leaf Brooch

 The piece was crafted by J. W. Histed Diamonds Ltd. in Vancouver, Canada.
 It holds baguette-cut diamonds mounted in platinum, formed in the shape of the sugar maple tree leaf, the national emblem of Canada.
 The brooch was originally presented to Queen Elizabeth (later the Queen Mother) on her tour of Canada with her husband in 1939.
 The piece was worn by Elizabeth II, then a princess, on her 1951 trip to Canada, and multiple instances since both within the country and in Britain.
-It was worn by the Duchess of Cornwall on her trips to the nation in 2009 and 2012.
-The Duchess of Cambridge has worn it during both her tours of Canada in 2011 and 2016.
+It was worn by the Duchess of Cornwall (now Queen Camilla) on her trips to the nation in 2009 and 2012.
+The Duchess of Cambridge (now the Princess of Wales) has worn it during both her tours of Canada in 2011 and 2016.

-The Queen’s Cartier Aquamarine Clips
+The Queen's Cartier Aquamarine Clips

 This pair of aquamarine and diamond clips was given to Princess Elizabeth as an 18th birthday present by her parents.

 New Zealand Silver Fern Brooch

-The brooch was given to Elizabeth II by Annie Allum, wife of John Allum, Mayor of Auckland, during her 1953 visit to New Zealand, as a Christmas present "from the woman of Auckland".
+The brooch was given to Elizabeth II by Annie Allum, wife of John Allum, Mayor of Auckland, during her 1953 visit to New Zealand, as a Christmas present "from the women of Auckland".
 It is "bejewelled with round brilliant and baguette shaped diamonds", having been designed to form the shape of a fern, an emblem of New Zealand.
 Various members of the royal family have worn the piece on visits to the country, including the Duchess of Cambridge.